Akselera Tech

 The Negative Keyword Maintenance Routine

 Building the initial list is step one.
-Maintaining and expanding it is an ongoing discipline.
+The ongoing discipline of maintaining and expanding it is what separates accounts that stay efficient from accounts that slowly bleed money.

 Weekly Routine (15-20 minutes)